-Year 6 to Year 3 Year 3 to Year 4 Year 4 to year 5 Year 5 to Year 6 Year 2 to Year 1 Year 1 to year 2
+Year 6 to Year 4 Year 5 to Year 6 Year 3/4 to Year 5 Year 2 to Year 1 Year 1 to Year 2

 Lunchtime

 Lunchtime staff will use the 'Stay on Green' system.
 They will record serious incidents in individual behaviour notebooks for each class.
 These books will be given to the class teacher at the end of playtimes so that incidents can be recorded on the Staying on Green system.
 Infant books will be kept in the medical room and junior books in the admin office.